tomahawk-player/tomahawk/README.md

 ## HOW TOMAHAWK WORKS

-Tomahawk is basically a **music metadata player**.
+Tomahawk is basically a **player for music metadata**.
 At its core it decouples the metadata about a song from the source and reassembles it for each user based on their individual music accessibility and rights.
-In short, given the name of a song and artist Tomahawk will find the right source, for the right user at the right time.
+In short, given the name of a song and artist, Tomahawk will find the right source, for the right user at the right time.
 This fundamentally different approach to music enables a range of new music consumption and sharing experiences previously not possible.

 ## MUSIC SOURCES